Nagendra1997/mesibo-documentation/skeleton.md

 This repository contains a bare bones version of a Mesibo Module that explains the usage of different aspects of the module, various callback functions, callable functions and utilities.

 The Skeleton Module serves as a reference for all other Sample Modules.
-For complete documentation [refer](Loadable Modules - add your own custom features to Mesibo)
+The complete documentation for Mesibo Modules is availble [here](https://mesibo.com/documentation/loadable-modules/)

 ### 1. The C/C++ Source file
 The module name is `skeleton`.
 The C/C++ Source file ie; `skeleton.cpp`.
 The header file `module.h` containing the definitions of all module related components is included in the C/C++ source as follows: